c6g4/katacoda/docker-help/intro.md

 # Getting help about docker

-Learn how to get help when you are using docker.
+Learn how to get help while you are using docker.